 Should I Invest in Gilt Funds Now?

 The yield on Government Securities has come down.
-But as interest rates have been going down, the value of gilt funds have been increasing as the price of the securities went up.
+But as interest rates have been going down, the value of gilt funds has been increasing as the price of the securities went up.

 Let me explain with my own example 🙂